Witch-hazel: Folk medicine

 In 2017, one manufacturer of skin care products containing witch-hazel was warned by the Food and Drug Administration for making unsubstantiated health claims and for not providing evidence the products were safe.

-History of medical use
+In a 2002 human study, researchers found that lotion with 10 percent witch hazel decreased reddening due to a sunburn.
+A 1998 study determined similar results in people with sunburns.